 SHORT BIOS

-Martin Polak started his career at Masaryk University where he got his Master's degree in Molecular biology and genetics.
-Interested in zoology he shortly tried to combine the two fields at the Department of parasitology.
+Martin Polak started his career at Masaryk University where he got his Master's degree in Molecular Biology and Genetics.
+Interested in zoology he shortly tried to combine the two fields at the Department of Parasitology.
 However, the course of life brought him to plant cytogenomics where he studied the evolution of crucifer chromosomes.
 His supervisor then introduced him to his current PI, Jiri Novacek, who offered him a position at Cryoelectron microscopy core facility at CEITEC MU.
 After a year Martin successfully optimised chromosome samples for a scanning electron microscope and started his PhD.
 Now, in his second year of PhD candidacy, Martin has started to focus mainly on 3D structures of protein fibrils.
-Besides his strictly scientific career, Martin also worked in the field of popularisation of science and spent several years in different educational institutes working with children.
+Besides his strictly scientific career, Martin has also worked in the field of popularisation of science and spent several years in different educational institutes working with children.

 Daniela Kristeková is a PhD candidate at Masaryk University, working in the team of Assoc.
 Professor Marcela Buchtová at the Czech Academy of Science.
 She obtained a Master‘s degree in Molecular Biology and Genetics in 2018.
 Although she originally focused on microorganisms in her research, now she is interested in nanoparticles.
-She studies the effects of the inhalation of metal nanoparticles in the living organisms on both the cellular and molecular level.
+She is studying the effects of the inhalation of metal nanoparticles in the living organisms on both the cellular and molecular level.
 She is also researching how nanodiamonds can be potentially used as drugs in biomedicine.
-She was involved in the popularization of science during Night of Museums and Researchers‘ Night.
-Daniela is passionate about education and spends a part of her free time tutoring children from low-income or foreign families through the Faculty of Education.
+She was involved in the popularization of science during European Night of Museums and Researchers‘ Night.
+Daniela is passionate about education and spends some part of her free time tutoring children from low-income or foreign families through the Faculty of Education.

 Mgr.
 Andrea Martišová is a first-year PhD candidate at Masaryk University who works in the team of Assoc.
-Prof. Roman Hrstka based in RECAMO research facility at Masaryk Memorial Cancer Institute.
-She has been actively working in RECAMO as an intern since autumn 2017 when she started her Bachelor´s thesis research and then continued there with her Master´s thesis.
+Prof. Roman Hrstka based in the RECAMO research facility at Masaryk Memorial Cancer Institute.
+She has been actively working in the RECAMO as an intern since autumn 2017 when she started her Bachelor´s thesis research and then continued there with her Master´s thesis.
 Andrea has graduated in the field of Genomics and Proteomics with her research focused on the regulation of AGR2 expression in cancer cells.
 By now she has co-authored five publications, that were published in impact factor journals, out of which two deal with the topic of AGR2.

 Mgr.
-Zuzana Trebichalska, 1st year PhD candidate at CEITEC PhD School, gained her Master’s degree in molecular biology and genetics at the Faculty of Science, Masaryk University, Brno.
+Zuzana Trebichalska, a 1st year PhD candidate at CEITEC PhD School, gained her Master’s degree in Molecular Biology and Genetics at the Faculty of Science, Masaryk University, Brno.
 She is currently a member of the Structural virology lab, led by Mgr.
 Pavel Plevka, Ph.D., at CEITEC, MU.
-In her PhD project, she is resolving the structure of human enteroviruses inside the cells in close-to-native conditions.
+For her PhD project, she is resolving the structure of human enteroviruses inside the cells in close-to-native conditions.
 She is experienced in the field of electron microscopy.
-In 2018, she has been an intern member in the European Molecular Biology Laboratory in Heidelberg, Germany, working on a volume electron microscopy project.
-Besides the academic research, she has participated in the popularization show Science Slam MUNI.
+In 2018, she was an intern member in the European Molecular Biology Laboratory in Heidelberg, Germany, working on a volume electron microscopy project.
+Alongside the academic research, she has participated in the popularization show Science Slam MUNI.